Outcome ETFs & income strategies: How do they work?

 Chart description: Bar graph showing actual and projected assets under management for outcome ETFs from 2019 to 2030.

-The iShares Advantage Large Cap Income ETF (BALI) is an example of an outcome ETF targeting consistent income with lower volatility than the broader U.S. equity market.
+The iShares U.S. Large Cap Premium Income Active ETF (BALI) is an example of an outcome ETF targeting consistent income with lower volatility than the broader U.S. equity market.

 This actively managed ETF invests in a basket of large-cap stocks using a proprietary dividend rotation model that incorporates quantitative analysis.
 The fund then seeks to enhance income by writing monthly call options on the S&P 500 Index.